reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ## Nodejs shell

 Node.js has a command line shell.
+Also called nodejs terminal or [REPL](http://nodejs.org/api/repl.html).
 To activate it execute the following command in terminal

 	node